matplo/pyjetty/README.md

 - first time run
 ```
 pipenv shell
-source setup.sh --install
+./scripts/setup.sh --buildext
 ```

-- to rebuild everything (including the externals (all))
+- to wipe out and rebuild everything
 ```
-source setup.sh --install --reset-external --rebuild
+./scripts/cleanup.sh
+./scripts/setup.sh --buildext
 ```

-- or use individually one of the scripts
+- you can use individually one of the scripts
 ```
 external/setup_pythia8.sh
 external/setup_fastjet.sh